workloads/packer-templates/README.md

 # Packer Templates: HashiCorp Nomad

-> Packer Templates for HashiCorp Nomad on AWS, Azure and Google Cloud
+> Packer Templates for HashiCorp Nomad for multiple platforms

 ## Table of Contents